wp-plugins/smart-passworded-pages/readme.txt

 If you wish to assign a unique label to the submit button or give the form a unique ID for CSS identification, the attributes in the following example can be used:
 [smartpwpages label=\"Login\" ID=\"sppForm1\"]

+This plugin doesn't add the ability to add passwords to pages.
+WordPress has that built in.
+On the right hand side of the page editing screen in WordPress, you can change the visibility to Password protected and enter in a password.
+If you are unfamiliar with using passwords in WordPress, you might want to read this page first:  http://codex.wordpress.org/Using_Password_Protection

+This plugin does make the password handling smarter and enhances it so that you can enter one password on a parent page and gain access to all the children pages using that password.
+If you don't know what children pages or sub-pages are, you might want to read about it here:  http://codex.wordpress.org/Pages#Creating_Pages

+You can find out more about the Smart Passworded Pages plugin here: http://thecodecave.com/smart-passworded-pages-plugin/

 == Installation ==